JacobSandin/koha-doc-translator/TRANSLATION_PROCESS.md

 **Challenge**: When retranslating content, it's important to see what's changing.

 **Solution**: When using the `--translate-all` option, the tool shows both the old and new translations, making it easy to review changes.

+## Glossary Files

+### Main Glossary (phrases.csv)

+The main glossary file contains pairs of English terms and their Swedish translations.
+This ensures that technical terms are always translated consistently throughout the manual.

+For example, the glossary might include entries like:
+- patron → låntagare
+- checkout → utlån
+- hold → reservation

+This is particularly important for library and Koha-specific terminology that might otherwise be translated differently depending on context.

+### Reference Glossary (ref_phrases.csv)

+The reference glossary specifically handles internal links within the manual.
+In technical documentation, these links look like `:ref:`label`` and are used to connect different parts of the manual.

+The reference glossary ensures that these links are translated correctly and consistently.
+This is important because these references often contain technical terms or specific phrases that need special handling.

+You generally shouldn't modify the reference glossary unless you're specifically updating how references are translated, as carefully curated translations help maintain the integrity of internal links.

 ## Practical Benefits